Year End Giving: The Step-by-Step Guide for Nonprofits

 Send text reminders to strengthen every channel and expand your reach.

-Connect with donors using text messages that have a 98% open rate
+Connect with donors using text messages

-When it comes to getting in touch, there’s no better way to talk to your supporters than directly on their mobile device.
+When it comes to getting in touch, there’s no better way to talk to your supporters than directly on their mobile devices.
 Even better, the TCPA allows special permissions for nonprofits, meaning you can upload any phone numbers you have on record and start contacting your donors in a matter of minutes.

 Best practices for sending texts to donors:

-- Send links to videos, web pages, social campaigns, and sign-up forms
+• Send links to videos, web pages, social campaigns, and sign-up forms

-- Integrate text reminders to increase conversions for every channel
+• Integrate text reminders to increase conversions for every channel

 Best practices for sending text messages:

-- Upload and validate the mobile phone numbers you already have in your database
+• Upload and validate the mobile phone numbers you already have in your database

 Donations from Direct Mail

-Make it easy for recipients to give online from any device in response to your year end appeal letter
+Make it easy for recipients to give online from any device in response to your year-end appeal letter.

 Online donation instructions should be prominently located on the envelope and within your year-end appeal letter.
 Even better… the post office gives a 2% discount on postage if you include a QR code on your envelope.